oceanprotocol/docs/developers/fg-permissions.md

 ---

 title: Fine-Grained Permissions
-slug: /developers/fine-grained-permissions/
-section: developers
-description: >-
-  Fine-Grained Permissions Using Role-Based Access Control.
+description: Fine-Grained Permissions Using Role-Based Access Control.
 You can Control who can publish, buy or browse data

 ---